Tax Planning Window to Save in Lifetime Taxes

 First, when you take social security.
 Depending on your “provisional income,” you will pay taxes on up to 50 or even 85% of social security.
-Of course, half the money you get from social security counts for provisional income, so most high earners should assume they will have to include 85% of their social security as fully taxable.
+Of course, half the money you get from social security counts for provisional income, so most high earners should assume they must include 85% of their social security as fully taxable.
 Regardless, at least the high earner in a couple should plan on delaying social security for the longevity benefit, especially if you want a more significant tax planning window.

 Finally, other sources of income can be recognized as ordinary.
-For Example, pensions and annuities are familiar sources of partially (say, annuities from your brokerage account) and fully taxable income (pensions and annuities from tax-deferred accounts).
+For example, pensions and annuities are familiar sources of partially (say, annuities from your brokerage account) and fully taxable income (pensions and annuities from tax-deferred accounts).
 Remember, there are good annuities that are very worthwhile to consider.

 But wait, there’s more!
 Of course, more sources of income can fill up your brackets!

 Alimony (before 2018-after that it stops being a tax deduction), business income (Schedule C), Schedule E income, Schedule F income, Form 4797… even Capital Gains!

 Capital Gains Stack on Top of Ordinary Income but can negatively affect your Tax Planning Window.

 I know this is a lot to take in, but the Tax Planning Window is very important!
 Let me tell you why.

 The Tax Planning Window: the Best Tax Strategies for Retirement

 Control.
 Yes, you can control how much you pay in taxes.

 For a traditional retiree who retires at 65, you have less than five years to access your low tax brackets.